MaxeeTig/iso-checker/README.md

 ```bash
 python scripts/client_send_auth.py --host <simulator-host> --port 8583
 ```

+If you prefer the console script after installation, `iso-checker ...` still works.
+The `python -m iso_checker.cli ...` form is documented here because it is the more familiar Python workflow for many teams.

 Optional: `--reversal` sends **1420** after a successful **1110** (same TCP session; uses RRN from the response).
 See `scripts/client_send_auth.py --help` for PAN, amount, STAN, and Field 48 tag 002.